 Three meals are served daily in the College cafeteria (the Mensa).
+It should be noted that lunch is the main meal of the day.
+The evening meal is a much lighter meal.
+Warm food is served in the evenings as an additional extra to the cold cuts, salads, etc., that are provided.
 A vegetarian and vegan option is always available.
 Because of the high environmental footprint of industrial meat production, our community has agreed that no meat will be served on some days of the week.
 We endeavour to accommodate medical dietary restrictions upon request, but regret that the provision of Kosher or Halal food is not possible.
 The Catering Team is independent of the College, and is established as an "integration" company employing differently-abled staff.
 A consequence of this is that the Kitchen cannot always be as flexible and adaptive as a regular school kitchen.